Possession of Cannabis Sativa Resin

 In Pasco County, this charge is coded into the system as “Possession of Tetrahydrocannabinol,” a third-degree felony.
 The criminal report affidavit will list the offense as “marijuana – possess cannabis oil, wax, resin (893.13.6A WAX).”
 In Pinellas County, the charge is listed as possession of “cannabis resin extract.”

-No mater how they word it, even a trace amount of marijuana in its concentrated form, such as THC oil in a vape pen or edibles, will result in a third-degree felony charge.
+No mater what they call it, even a trace amount of marijuana in its concentrated form, such as THC oil in a vape pen or edibles, will result in a third-degree felony charge.
 The good news is that an experienced criminal defense attorney might be able to convince the prosecutor not to formally file any felony charge.

 If any felony charge is actually filed within the first 21 days after the arrest, then a felony judge in circuit court will be assigned and the case will be scheduled for an arraignment.